-• To stabilise and preserve the remains of the Priory
+Stabilise and preserve the remains of the Priory.

-• To adapt and extend the existing Chapter House enclosure to create an enclosed space for the presentation and interpretation of the archaeological remains of Merton Priory and the wider site
+Adapt and extend existing facilities to create a state-of-the-art space for the presentation and interpretation of the archaeological remains of Merton Priory and the wider site.

-• To negotiate the return to the Borough of some of the surviving artifacts from various excavations from the Museum of London Archives and display them for the benefit of residents and visitors.
+Negotiate the return of some of the surviving artefacts from the Museum of London Archives and display them for the benefit of residents and visitors.